 With this, I come to an end of this VPN Leak Test Guide.
 I hope the information assists you in finding a suitable provider that best suits your needs and requirements.

-Just remember that it is always good to get a test run of any service, before signing up.
+Just remember that it is always good to conduct a leak or VPN Speed Test of any service, before signing up.
 A VPN may look good on the outside, but could have plenty of issues that could risk your anonymity.

 Considering how countries are increasingly demanding for more control over user data, it is only wise that you be completely sure about your decision of a VPN.